owulveryck/blog/content/post/linearregression.md

 __note__ the representation is not accurate because there may be several bunk points

 I will use in this post what's called "supervised learning".
-That means that I will express a skeleton of function and let the machine adjust it. (actually this is very basic, and a lot more complex examples may be implemented but that's not the purpose of this post)
+That means that I will express a skeleton of function and let the machine adjust it. (actually this is a very basic and week implementation; a lot more complex examples may be implemented but that's not the purpose of this post)

 When I look at the training set representation, I can imagine a line passing by the middle of the plots.
 This line may look like this: